99ridho/malang-angkot-tracker-consumer/README.md

 Consumer side of this application.

-This is intended for Project Management Course Final Project, hopefully this app can be used by Malang citizens as open source app.
-Amiin :)
+This is intended for Project Management Course Final Project.

 ## Planned Tech Stack